taijeronv/taijeronv_info/content/post/ngwargame/index.md

 what's required to make a good learning tool.

 I've observed and taught thousands of cadets using games like Follow Me and Virtual Battlespace in the classroom.

-I'm not exaggertaing when I say thousands.
-When I say "whole classes" I mean by year for example class of 2007.
-A graduating class may consist of 900 to a 1000 cadets.
-Basic training classes are typically more than 1000 cadets.
-This is what I mean by "thousands."
-I'm not including underclassmen for example the 3rd year classes.
+did you say thousands?
+Yes, I'm afraid so.
+I've taught "whole graduating" classes which typically number about 1000 cadets.
+Basic training classes are even larger.
+For over five years I ran "whole classes" through Follow Me and VBS exercises.

+I was lucky because few instructors could say they seen a whole graduating class coming through their classroom doors.

 ## If you're interested in developing a useful game for the PME market please [contact me](mailto:vincent.taijeron@gmail.com).